gwolfis/f5-atc-workshop/docs/module_1/task1_1.md

-# Task 1.1 Explore and start the lab environment
+# Task 1.1 Explore and start the lab environment for UDF users

+**Note:**
+*Non-UDF users can skip this section ans go straight to task1.2 which is about peparing Postman*

 **Step 1:** From UDF, start an RDP session to the Jumphost.
 For modern laptops it might be a suggestion to use the 1440x900 resolution to keep things readable in the remote session.